 One of the most powerful things about email marketing is how measurable it is.
 With the right package, you can see who has opened your email, who has clicked through to your website, or other landing page from the email, and from there you can track other actions too.
 See what time of day people are most likely to open your email, and how many people deleted it without reading.
 These statistics help you to refine your marketing immediately, making the most of your time and your money.

 This is particularly important if you’re thinking about just using the free software options.
 It’s likely that these will limit the number of subscribers you can have, and the number of emails you can send, or how you send them.
 They might offer limited template options, and not allow you to integrate campaigns with your social media and website.
 You might also find that you only get a very basic level of reporting.
 That’s why it’s important to either take the time to compare offerings yourself, or get help from someone like an email marketing virtual assistant who can research the various options available based on your needs and get you started.

 If you’ve been putting off this type of marketing, now might be the perfect time to commit to adding it to your business strategy.
 Choosing an automated email marketing product will help to make the practical side of this channel easier to manage, and you can get plenty of marketing virtual assistance to make sure you’re making the most of the opportunity that email offers.

-To find out more about how we can help with our email marketing services, or any of our other virtual support services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+To find out more about how we can help with our email marketing services, or any of our other virtual employee services feel free to call us on 0800 994 9016 or use our contact form in the menu above.